Servings : Serves 8

 Once all are done, take a bowl of warm water, add half a tsp of salt.
 Dip all the barays into the water and let them sit there for 2 minutes.
 This process helps prepare the barays so that they can later absorb the yoghurt that they will get dipped into.
 Also, this removes all the excess oil from them.

 Remove one at a time and gently squeeze out the excess water between your two palms.
 Careful not to break them!
 Arrange them on your serving plate.

-Whip 3 cups of yoghurt with 1 tbsp sugar, 1 tsp salt, 1 tsp red chilli powder and half tsp cumin powder.
+Whip the 3 cups of yoghurt with the rest of the ingredients in the second list (1 tbsp sugar, 1 tsp salt, 1 tsp red chilli powder and half tsp cumin powder).
 If your yoghurt is very thick, lighten it a little by adding a bit of water or milk.
 Taste and adjust it to your liking.

 Pour this yoghurt mixture on the dahi barays.
 Then drizzle Sweet Tamarind Sauce and sprinkle some chilli powder or green chutney if you like it extra spicy, some cumin powder, chopped coriander and chat masala if you like.
 Cover and refrigerate for at least 20-30 minutes to allow the yoghurt to get absorbed into the barays.